Simulate some computed values

 Let’s start with a basic example where we set some metadata dynamically:

 Now we can set metadata based on these computed values.
+Here is the R cell used in the vignette source.
 Note the #| output: asis

 chunk option - this is essential:

-user_level = user_type,
+quartouser_level = user_type,

 debug_mode = is_debug,